-Finally, although we make use of non-commutative algebraic geometry, all of the differential graded categories in this paper are of commutative origin.
-It is interesting to try to formulate in non-commutative terms a criterion for the Hodge-de Rham spectral sequence to degenerate.
+Although we make use of noncommutative algebraic geometry, all of the differential graded categories in this paper are of commutative origin.
+It is interesting to try to formulate in noncommutative terms a criterion for the Hodge-de Rham spectral sequence to degenerate.
 Theorem \ref{thm:intro_B} suggests the following concrete question: Let $\cA$ be a proper dg-category which is a module over $\operatorname{Perf}(BG)$.
 Suppose that $\cA \otimes_{\operatorname{Perf}(BG)} k \cong \operatorname{Perf}(\mathcal{R})$, where $\mathcal{R}$ is a dg- algebra which is homotopically finitely presented, homologically bounded and such that $H_*(\mathcal{R})$ is a finitely generated module over $HH^0(\mathcal{R})$.

 \begin{quest} Does the Hodge-de Rham spectral sequence always degenerate for such $\cA$? \end{quest}